Current brief

 The newest official benchmark and pricing sources sketch a fairly crisp division of labor.

-Current benchmark read after GPT-5.5 and Claude Opus 4.7
+Current benchmark read after Claude Opus 4.8

 The trust question is not which logo wins.
 It is whether the model is predictably strong in the exact operating mode you will ship.